thermosym/friendship/README.md

 - if they are connected as friends, then "andy" will no longer receive notifications from "john"
 - if they are not connected as friends, then no new friends connection can be added
+- (Potential requirement) if "andy" wants to connect to "john", the new connection will be added, and "andy" will no longer block "john"

 The API should receive the following JSON request: